A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

-Specify which criteria are integrated into the audit framework.
-Verify audit check list to see if there are client visits to verification understanding.
+Specify which criteria are integrated into the client protection risk monitoring/audit frameworks.
+Verify client protection risk monitoring/audit check-lists to see if there are client visits to verify clients’ understanding.

-Internal audit checks for unauthorized refinancing, the presence of multiple borrowers or multiple co-signers within the same household, and other practices that could increase indebtedness.
+Specify how Internal Audit or Risk Department verifies the loan approval process, and any actions that have been taken to solve incorrect implementation.
+Does the audit team verify repayment capacity analysis?
+Use of credit bureau information?
+Checks for unauthorized refinancing, the presence of multiple borrowers or multiple co-signers within the same household, and other practices that could increase client over-indebtedness.

 Field examples / guidance for implementation

-Audit may have a dedicated questionnaire to check on client protection issues, or may integrate checks into the audit of other processes.
-Examples of audit checks may include:
+• Internal Audit may have a dedicated questionnaire to check on client protection issues, or may integrate checks into the audit of other processes, like:

-• Conducting business/household visits and client interviews on a representative sample of clients each year.
+• Conducting business/household visits and client interviews on a representative client sample each year.
 Check that clients understand their rights, including the right to respectful treatment from employees, and the right to complain.

 • Verifying that employees comply with institutional policies on rescheduling/refinancing loans using client visits and loan files.